inlab-geo/espresso/README.md

 # Inversion Test Problems

-Inversion Test Problems is a collection of clearly defined forward codes that simulate a wide range of geophysical processes.
-The goal of ITP is to bring together people developing physical simulations with those who need who need them.
-ITP's simple and consistent code structure enables users to acces a wide range of different forward code.
+Inversion Test Problems (ITP) is a collection of clearly defined forward codes that simulate a wide range of geophysical processes.
+The goal of ITP is to bring together people developing physical simulations with those who need them.
+ITP's simple and consistent code structure enables users to acces a wide range of different forward code and contributers to share their solutions with a wider audience.
 For more information, please visit our documentation (coming soon).

 # Installation